davovoid/faitic-checker/README.md

 Yes.

  * `--verbose` shows http petitions with their url, post data and redirections at the program log.
 CAUTION: using this argument implies that your password would also be visible in the log.
-Use at your own risk, and only if you know what you are doing!
+Use it at your own risk, and only if you know what you are doing!

 By now there are no more arguments to be given, as the procedures would be available by using the Graphical User Interface.